gatsbyjs/gatsby/docs/tutorial/part-one/index.md

 One nice thing about using Gatsby for building websites vs. other tools is that itʼs easier to add interactivity to your pages.
 React.js was designed for
 Facebook.com and is used on many other world-class web applications.

-Let's see how easy it is to add interactive elements to our pages, for example a counter.
+Let's see how easy it is to add interactive elements to our pages.
+Let's start with a counter.

 We'll start by creating a new link to a page at `/counter`/ from our original `index.js` page component `<Link to="/counter/">Counter</Link>`.